cometbft/cometbft/spec/p2p/p2p-top-level.md

 Gossiping is done by remembering for each peer which was the last element in the local list of transaction that was sent to a peer (there are condition where the pointer to the last element is reset).
 We then send transactions after this last element to the peer.

-> TODO: seems best effort send.
+> TODO: seems best effort send, i.e., no ACKs, no reliable communication (e.g., full messages queues).
 We should clarify.

 ### Requirements on the p2p layer